CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

     ...
 ```

 Eventually, the compiled binaries are linked to the frameworks and apps which no longer requires the expensive compile time.
 When the build is started Xcode looks at the library search paths for linking the compiled binaries.
-In comparison to compiling the whole 3rd party libraries from source code linking takes only seconds.
+In comparison to compiling the whole 3rd party libraries from source code, linking takes only seconds.

 By the end of the day, Carthage will require much more work for having it properly setup and maintained in the project, updating one library will require recompile the library and its dependencies, uploading it somewhere to the server where it can be accessible by all developers and finally, downloading the latest Carthage builds by developers locally.
 Surely, each developer can also recompile the libraries locally but that can take away again a lot of time from each developer, depends on the amount of libraries used.